Are you interested in aquatic organisms? The Wilson Tox Lab is recruiting now!

 Undergraduate Research Experiences

-We are increasing our undergraduate training back towards normal levels.
+We have resumed normal undergraduate training and will be recruiting for Fall and Summer semesters each year.
 If you are interested in a volunteer position in our lab, please contact me with your resume and transcripts in late summer.
-Training takes longer with our current protocols, please understand these are ~10 hour a week positions for the full academic year.
-I will be meeting to discuss opportunities with students at the end of August and first week of term.
+Training takes longer with our current protocols, please understand these are ~8-10 hour a week positions for the full academic year.
+I will be meeting to discuss opportunities with students in first week of term.

-If you are interested in a research course (e.g. BIO3IR3, BIO4IR3, MOLBIO3IO3), please note that the vast majority of students undertaking these in my lab have a prior or established position (volunteer, summer work student, work study) in my lab already.
+If you are interested in a research course (e.g. BIO3IR3, BIO4IR3, MOLBIO3IO3), please note that the vast majority of students undertaking these in my lab have a prior or established position (volunteer, summer work student, work study) in my lab already or complete this over 2 terms if they are new to the lab.
 This is because the health and safety and animal care courses take so long to complete prior to starting any work in the lab.
 I only supervise 1-2 students in these courses per year.
+For the 2024-2025 year, this may be possible for students interested in looking at enrichment in aquatic systems; this will involve building enrichment for fish and filming animals to note their use of the enrichment.

-If you are interested in a senior thesis (BIO4C12) or project (BIO4F06), please contact me in fall about your interests for your thesis.
-I typically supervise 2-4 students per year, mostly in the thesis course.
+If you are interested in a senior thesis (BIO4C12) or project (BIO4F06), please list me as a possible supervisor when you complete your information to the Biology Department in fall term.
+I typically supervise 2-4 students per year in the thesis course.
+We prioritize students who have a thesis requirement in Biology programs.

 Paid work placements are possible in summer and most are to support work study students; international summer internships are through MITACs Global links programs.
 Some years we have additional funds to support summer researchers.
 Students with competitive applications should consider applying for NSERC USRA awards for summer research.
 The biology department provides information to all Biology students about USRA applications.